Is this the best Pad Thai in Phuket?

 Of course, most Farangs go for Pad Thai or Pad See Ew (another type of fried noodles), but they also cook an excellent beef noodle soup (no pork there) which I prefer over Pad Thai.
 But we know you wanted to know about Pad Thai, so we ordered one.
 I don’t think we need to tell you what a Pad Thai is.
 In the unlikely case, you don’t know: Pad Thai is a stir-fried rice noodle dish made of rice noodles, eggs, tofu, fish sauce, dried shrimp, garlic or shallots, red chilli pepper and palm sugar, served with lime wedges and often peanuts.
 It usually comes with bean sprouts, garlic chives and sometimes banana leaves on the side.

 Get ready to wait because the place is quite busy, mostly local and just a few farangs (foreigners).
 No matter how full the restaurant is, Chef (do we say ‘Chef’ in a local shop?) seems to go at his own pace, so get ready to wait.
 Once you get it, get ready to eat because it’s enormous!
 Or maybe I was looking so starving he thought I needed a Pee-Set (larger serving).

 The verdict?
-The Pad Thai sure is good, but is it truly the best in Phuket?
+The Pad Thai is good, but is it the best in Phuket?
 Well, I will have to leave this decision to your judgment because Thai food, mostly when simple, can be cooked in so many ways you have to find your sweet spot.
-I found it a little sticky and a bit too sweet to my taste, but it was great.
+I found it a little sticky and too sweet to taste, but it was great.
 So check out the map below and jump on your bike; go get yourself one of the best Pad Thai in Phuket and tell us about it!

 The Pad Thai Shop Info